Book15011/Minigame_ML/README.md

-# Chinese Checker (Simplified Version)_Reinforcement learning (RL)
+# Chinese Checker (Simplified Version) – Reinforcement Learning (RL)

 ## Overview

 This project focuses on developing an AI bot using reinforcement learning techniques in three phases.
 The bot is trained through a structured learning process, progressively improving its performance through self-play and strategic adjustments.

-The project consists of two main components:
+For details on the game mechanics and rules, please refer to **[GAME_RULES.md](GAME_RULES.md)**.

-### Mini-Game Development
+## Mini-Game Development
 - Creating a playable game with two modes:
   - **Human vs. Human**
   - **Human vs. Bot**

 ### Bot Training Process
 - Implementing reinforcement learning to create an intelligent AI opponent.